ClaimDB: A Fact Verification Benchmark over Large Structured Data: Conclusion

 \section{Conclusion}

 In this work, we introduce \system, a fact-verification benchmark over large-scale structured data.
-It contains 80 unique databases, each with an average of 11 tables and 4.5M records.
-Each claim is \emph{grounded} in evidence deliberately composed of millions of records across multiple tables. \system is a clear step toward real-world claim verification---mirroring the various \emph{challenges} of high-stakes verification in our modern world.
+It contains 80 unique databases, each with an average of 11 tables and 4.5M records (roughly 110M tokens when converted to text).
+Each claim is \emph{grounded} in evidence deliberately composed of millions of records across multiple tables. \system is a clear step toward real-world claim verification---mirroring the various \emph{challenges} of high-stakes fact-checking in our contemporary world.

+Lastly, we conduct extensive experiments with 30 state-of-the-art open- and closed-source models, and find that more than half remain below 55\% accuracy.
+We further uncover systematic failures around \textit{abstention}---the ability to admit there is not enough evidence to decide---raising concerns about the reliability of LLMs in high-stakes verification.